Who Invented the Car? An Insight into the History of This Great Innovation

 The invention of the car was not a single invention that occurred one day but a series of inventions that occurred over time by different inventors.
 However, Karl Benz cannot be denied the credit of having provided the world with the first complete, modern car.

-How Were Cars Made in the Early Days?
+How Were Cars Made In The Early Days?

 After Karl Benz launched his Motorwagen, a patented car model, in 1886, this initiated a period of growth in automobile production across the globe up to the early 1900s.
 Let’s explore how the earliest cars were built:Let’s explore how the earliest cars were built: